metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_resource_import_v1alpha1_manifest.md

 Optional:

 - `applied_to` (Attributes List) Select workloads on which this rule will be applied to.
-Cannot be set in conjunction with NetworkPolicySpec/ClusterNetworkPolicySpec.AppliedTo. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--applied_to))
+Cannot be set inconjunction with NetworkPolicySpec/ClusterNetworkPolicySpec.AppliedTo. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--applied_to))
-- `enable_logging` (Boolean) EnableLogging is used to indicate if agent should generate logs when rules are matched.
+- `enable_logging` (Boolean) EnableLogging is used to indicate if agent should generate logswhen rules are matched.
 Should be default to false.
-- `from` (Attributes List) Rule is matched if traffic originates from workloads selected by this field.
+- `from` (Attributes List) Rule is matched if traffic originates from workloads selected bythis field.
 If this field is empty, this rule matches all sources. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--from))
 - `l7_protocols` (Attributes List) Set of layer 7 protocols matched by the rule.
-If this field is set, action can only be Allow.
-When this field is used in a rule, any traffic matching the other layer 3/4 criteria of the rule (typically the 5-tuple) will be forwarded to an application-aware engine for protocol detection and rule enforcement, and the traffic will be allowed if the layer 7 criteria is also matched, otherwise it will be dropped.
-Therefore, any rules after a layer 7 rule will not be enforced for the traffic. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--l7_protocols))
+If this field is set, action can only be Allow.When this field is used in a rule, any traffic matching the other layer 3/4 criteria of the rule (typically the5-tuple) will be forwarded to an application-aware engine for protocol detection and rule enforcement, and thetraffic will be allowed if the layer 7 criteria is also matched, otherwise it will be dropped.
+Therefore, anyrules after a layer 7 rule will not be enforced for the traffic. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--l7_protocols))
 - `log_label` (String) LogLabel is a user-defined arbitrary string which will be printed in the NetworkPolicy logs.
-- `name` (String) Name describes the intention of this rule.
-Name should be unique within the policy.
+- `name` (String) Name describes the intention of this rule.Name should be unique within the policy.
 - `ports` (Attributes List) Set of ports and protocols matched by the rule.
-If this field and Protocols are unset or empty, this rule matches all ports. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--ports))
+If this field and Protocolsare unset or empty, this rule matches all ports. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--ports))
 - `protocols` (Attributes List) Set of protocols matched by the rule.
-If this field and Ports are unset or empty, this rule matches all protocols supported. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--protocols))
+If this field and Ports are unset orempty, this rule matches all protocols supported. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--protocols))
-- `to` (Attributes List) Rule is matched if traffic is intended for workloads selected by this field.
+- `to` (Attributes List) Rule is matched if traffic is intended for workloads selected bythis field.
 This field can't be used with ToServices.
-If this field and ToServices are both empty or missing this rule matches all destinations. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to))
+If this fieldand ToServices are both empty or missing this rule matches all destinations. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to))
-- `to_services` (Attributes List) Rule is matched if traffic is intended for a Service listed in this field.
-Currently, only ClusterIP types Services are supported in this field.
-When scope is set to ClusterSet, it matches traffic intended for a multi-cluster Service listed in this field.
-Service name and Namespace provided should match the original exported Service.
-This field can only be used when AntreaProxy is enabled.
-This field can't be used with To or Ports.
-If this field and To are both empty or missing, this rule matches all destinations. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services))
+- `to_services` (Attributes List) Rule is matched if traffic is intended for a Service listed in this field.Currently, only ClusterIP types Services are supported in this field.When scope is set to ClusterSet, it matches traffic intended for a multi-clusterService listed in this field.
+Service name and Namespace provided should matchthe original exported Service.This field can only be used when AntreaProxy is enabled.
+This field can't be usedwith To or Ports.
+If this field and To are both empty or missing, this rule matchesall destinations. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services))

 <a id="nestedatt--spec--clusternetworkpolicy--egress--applied_to"></a>
 ### Nested Schema for `spec.clusternetworkpolicy.egress.applied_to`

 Optional:

-- `external_entity_selector` (Attributes) Select ExternalEntities from NetworkPolicy's Namespace as workloads in AppliedTo fields.
-If set with NamespaceSelector, ExternalEntities are matched from Namespaces matched by the NamespaceSelector.
-Cannot be set with any other selector except NamespaceSelector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--external_entity_selector))
+- `external_entity_selector` (Attributes) Select ExternalEntities from NetworkPolicy's Namespace as workloadsin AppliedTo fields.
+If set with NamespaceSelector,ExternalEntities are matched from Namespaces matched by theNamespaceSelector.Cannot be set with any other selector except NamespaceSelector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--external_entity_selector))
-- `group` (String) Group is the name of the ClusterGroup which can be set as an AppliedTo in place of a stand-alone selector.
-A Group cannot be set with any other selector.
+- `group` (String) Group is the name of the ClusterGroup which can be set as anAppliedTo in place of a stand-alone selector.
+A Group cannotbe set with any other selector.
-- `namespace_selector` (Attributes) Select all Pods from Namespaces matched by this selector, as workloads in AppliedTo fields.
-If set with PodSelector, Pods are matched from Namespaces matched by the NamespaceSelector.
-Cannot be set with any other selector except PodSelector or ExternalEntitySelector.
+- `namespace_selector` (Attributes) Select all Pods from Namespaces matched by this selector, asworkloads in AppliedTo fields.
+If set with PodSelector,Pods are matched from Namespaces matched by the NamespaceSelector.Cannot be set with any other selector except PodSelector orExternalEntitySelector.
 Cannot be set with Namespaces. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--namespace_selector))
-- `node_selector` (Attributes) Select Nodes in cluster as workloads in AppliedTo fields.
-Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--node_selector))
+- `node_selector` (Attributes) Select Nodes in cluster as workloads in AppliedTo fields.Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--node_selector))
-- `pod_selector` (Attributes) Select Pods from NetworkPolicy's Namespace as workloads in AppliedTo fields.
-If set with NamespaceSelector, Pods are matched from Namespaces matched by the NamespaceSelector.
-Cannot be set with any other selector except NamespaceSelector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--pod_selector))
+- `pod_selector` (Attributes) Select Pods from NetworkPolicy's Namespace as workloads inAppliedTo fields.
+If set with NamespaceSelector, Pods arematched from Namespaces matched by the NamespaceSelector.Cannot be set with any other selector except NamespaceSelector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--pod_selector))
-- `service` (Attributes) Select a certain Service which matches the NamespacedName.
-A Service can only be set in either policy level AppliedTo field in a policy that only has ingress rules or rule level AppliedTo field in an ingress rule.
-Only a NodePort Service can be referred by this field.
-Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--service))
+- `service` (Attributes) Select a certain Service which matches the NamespacedName.A Service can only be set in either policy level AppliedTo field in a policythat only has ingress rules or rule level AppliedTo field in an ingress rule.Only a NodePort Service can be referred by this field.Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--service))
-- `service_account` (Attributes) Select all Pods with the ServiceAccount matched by this field, as workloads in AppliedTo fields.
-Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--service_account))
+- `service_account` (Attributes) Select all Pods with the ServiceAccount matched by this field, asworkloads in AppliedTo fields.Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--egress--to_services--service_account))

 <a id="nestedatt--spec--clusternetworkpolicy--egress--to_services--external_entity_selector"></a>
 ### Nested Schema for `spec.clusternetworkpolicy.egress.to_services.external_entity_selector`